 Along with the great fruits and vegetables from local farmers, the market had baked goods, meats, flowers, hand made items, and more.
 Live entertainment too!
 Jeanne came up with the idea for a Farmers’ Wives Table, selling “decent donated articles” from the local villagers at reasonable prices.
 It was a huge success and ran for many years, until Jeanne retired.

 The Market quickly became a gathering place for the community, especially for the seniors living on the nearby campus.
 It’s success, and the attention it brought to the Mill, contributed significantly to the Stiver Mill’s restoration.
 Since opening, the market only missed the 2013 season, due to Phase 1 restoration work being done on the building.

 With Phase 1 restoration completed, the market reopened in 2014.
 Judi McIntyre was hired as Business Manager and Special Events were introduced like Artists Day, Dog Day, and a Butter Tart Baking Contest.
-That fall, a new smaller market was started inside of the newly restored building.
-This indoor market ran until Christmas, and has continued every year since.

 The Stiver Mill Farmers’ Market was unique.
 It was the only known Ontario farmers’ market created and managed solely by volunteer seniors and high school students.

 Seniors Bob Stiver and Jeanne Ker-Hornell, co-managed the Stiver Mill Farmers’ Market for years.
 Both Bob and Jeanne have received many awards including the Mayor’s Hall of Fame Award for their volunteer service over the years.